IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 **A closer look on identified rock artist and rock artist members**
 <br>The tables below are based on a random sample of 10 news articles.
-<br>The headline and the text of the description were combined to perform the extraction of the named entities.
+<br>The headline and the description were combined to perform the extraction of the named entities.

 **Headline**
 ![](https://github.com/IvoDSBarros/Experimenting-NLP-on-rock-news-articles/blob/860b768673bf09acf48f774c7e4a09c0a28fb01f/output/visuals/dict_based_ner_table_title_random_sample.png)